Pawel-Parma/font-extractor/README.md

 FontForge doesn't show prints, you can write messages to file, but exceptions are conveniently shown in
 a warning window, hence the strange code of adding everything to a list and raising an error with a message.

-Font file opening isn't done with context manager, because when it is closed FontForge closes.
+Font file opening isn't done with context manager, because when it is closed, FontForge closes.